 - Bluetooth connections allow for individual device pairing, which is handy for gaming on the go or in areas with more interference.

-- Wireless connections over your Wi-Fi network may allow for more customization and easier at-home use.
+- Wireless bluetooth connections over your Wi-Fi network may allow for more customization and easier at-home use.

 - Batteries for wireless headsets should ideally last for around 10-12 hours, but results can vary, and wired headsets do not need charging.
 Rechargeable batteries are the most handy, especially if they come with an extra pack so you can switch between them when one is depleted.